PechMV/Horiseon-Mockup/README.md

 ## Description

 This mockup project was created to help students take a long list of code and improving it, making it more managable and simple to read.
 Changing 'div' tags into semantic tags to make it more organzied.
 Changing the CSS stylesheet to make it more managable and organized, reducing a lot of repeatative code.
-This project has helped me learn to stay organize with your code.
+This project has helped me learn to stay organize with your code but to also use semantic tags to have an easier way to read the code.

 ## Installation